 The course is designed for all levels, from beginner to experienced.
 If you are on the experienced end some of the lessons will cover information you may know, so this is an opportunity to challenge yourself creatively.
 The course works best with any DSLR, mirrorless, or creative-controlled camera and any lens.If you want to try out a lesson for yourself before investing in the course you can download a sample lesson on the Shoot Along website here — it’s all about getting background blur!

 I can’t wait to see where my photography is in another year!
 If taking better photos of your children is something you are interested in doing I recommend this photography online course and hope you will join me!
+They also offer gift certificates, this would be a great gift for a new mom (click join and it will give you all the options including for a gift certificate)!

 Have you taken the Shoot Along online photography course?
 Share your experience in the comments!